4 Ways To Handle Uneven Guest Lists For Your Wedding

 There are any number of situations that can cause an uneven number of wedding guests for each of the newlyweds, especially in these tumultuous times.
 Treasure each person who is able to attend, and you may find that having a smaller group makes the celebration even more special for everyone.

 If Some of Your Guests Can’t Travel to Your Wedding

 With the future of travel still uncertain, it is possible that many of your loved ones will not be able to travel.
 Especially those who were planning to come in from another country may now be facing the possibility of missing your big day.
 During these times, a videographer to capture your wedding video, or better, your livestream, is a great solution.

 There are several great options for streaming your wedding live online.
-YouTube and

 Facebook both offer free live streaming options, and Zoom isn’t just for office meetings!

 Tip #1: Hire a videographer and Livestream your wedding.
 Everyone can attend, no matter where in the world they are.

 There is no rule that each side of the altar needs the same number of attendants.
 Your wedding party should consist of your nearest and dearest, regardless of how many people you would choose.